Joseph Shea (FBI agent): Personal life

-Shea met and married Sarah Eugenia Blakeman while in Louisville in May 1953 until her death in 2004.
+Shea met Sarah Eugenia Blakeman while working in Louisville in 1953.
+They were married from May 1953 until her death in 2004.
 They had two daughters, Reva and Ruth.
 After his retirement, Shea moved to Kentucky, where he and his wife lived on a farm and visited St. Thomas each winter.
 They returned to Marietta, Georgia, to live in 1997.
 Shea was an avid golfer.

 Death

 Shea died in Marietta, Georgia on August 4, 2005, at 85 and was buried at Georgia Memorial Park Cemetery.
-He survived by his two daughters, nine grandchildren and two great-grandchildren.
+He is survived by his two daughters, nine grandchildren and two great-grandchildren.

 In popular culture

-In the 2002 film Catch Me If You Can, fictional character Carl Hanratty, portrayed by Tom Hanks, is loosely based on the relationship that Shea had with Frank Abagnale.
+In the 2002 film Catch Me If You Can, the FBI agent Carl Hanratty (portrayed by Tom Hanks), is loosely based on the relationship that Shea had with Frank Abagnale.
 According to Frank Abagnale, his deep friendship with Shea, as portrayed in the film, lasted 30 years until Shea's death.
 However, The Atlanta Journal-Constitution reported that Abagnale and Shea only reunited in the late 1980s, almost 20 years after Shea arrested him.

 A stage musical based on Abagnale's story was produced on Broadway in 2011.
 Norbert Leo Butz played Hanratty and won the Tony Award for Best Actor in a Musical.